baobabsoluciones/cornflow-ui/README.md

 - `default` (any, optional): Default value if not found in the instance.
 - `options` (Array<{label: string, value: any}>, for select type): Options for select fields.

+#### Instance editing: allowEditInstance

+Controls whether users can edit existing instances from the input data section.

+- `allowEditInstance` (boolean):
+  - If true, adds an "Edit input data" option in the dropdown menu when viewing input data tables.
+  - When clicked, redirects to the project execution view in edit mode, skipping the instance loading step and starting directly at the "Review instance" step with the currently selected execution's instance.
+  - If false, the edit option is not available.

 #### Implementation in ProjectExecutionView.vue:

 - `solverConfig` is used to determine if the solver step is shown and to set the default solver.
 - `configFieldsConfig` is used to determine if the config fields step is shown and to auto-load values.
 - `configFields` is used to render the config fields step, auto-load values from the instance, and display the config summary in the confirmation step.
+- `allowEditInstance` enables instance editing functionality in SectionView.vue for input data sections.

 ## Router configuration

 The application supports two routing modes controlled by the `useHashMode` configuration parameter:

 ### HTML5 history mode (default)

 This is the default routing mode that creates clean URLs without the hash (#).
 It requires proper server configuration to handle the URLs correctly.

 ### Hash mode

 If you're deploying in an environment where you don't have control over the server configuration or are experiencing issues with route handling, you can enable hash mode:

 **Environment variable**: `VITE_APP_USE_HASH_MODE=1`